 During the summer 2015 Petrolympic has undertaken a systematic reprocessing and reinterpretation of the proprietary and governmental seismic lines available for the two Gaspé 100% owned permits.
 The reprocessing has significantly improved the quality of the data and the interpretation has revealed several drilling targets in the two permits.
-The Company is now actively preparing a drilling program to test a structure in one of the permits and has announced, in a press release dated August 31, 2015, (which can be found on www.sedar.com under Petrolympic profile), that "Petrolympic has identified several promising conventional drilling targets on the Property after reprocessing and reinterpreting its proprietary seismic data.
+The Company has announced, in a press release dated August 31, 2015, (which can be found on www.sedar.com under Petrolympic profile), that "Petrolympic has identified several promising conventional drilling targets on the Property after reprocessing and reinterpreting its proprietary seismic data.
 Three of these targets are located close to each other in a faulted anticline and are combined in one structure.
 Each of them corresponds to a seismic anomaly indicating the probable presence of oil and/or gas.
 The depths for this prospect range from about 2,130 feet deep for the shallow target down to 3,450 feet for the deepest one.
 At least two of the three targets can be reached by the same well using directional drilling equipment.
 A drilling program is being prepared and operations in the field would be announced as soon as all permitting, equipment and preparations will be available.
 Other prospective targets also identified at greater depths within the Property will be considered in the following phases of the exploration program".
 In a press release dated November 12, 2015, the company further confirms the progress of the drilling program and announces that "Several additional drilling targets have been also identified in the Mitis and Matapedia Properties and a complete exploration program has been prepared to reveal the full potential of these 100% owned Properties."